dhenneke/undone/doc/design.md

 Most of the implementations of undo and redo that I have seen have been purely synchronous.
 Undone deviates from that norm.
-User interfaces need to remain responsive, which means expensive work needs to be offloaded from the ui thread.
+User interfaces need to remain responsive, which means expensive work needs to be offloaded from the main ui thread.
 In Dart there can be only one... thread per isolate.
 This is true in any Dart environment, not just the browser.
-Undone is written to use the facilities provided in the platform-agnostic `dart:async` library.
+Undone is written to use the facilities provided by the standard `dart:async` library.

 Authors of synchronous undo would likely argue that ui actions should be very fast and that there is no need to perform them asynchronously.
 I agree